xolox/vim-tlv-mode/README.md

 plug-in sees that you have the `sandpiper` compiler installed it will automatically run the compiler every time you save a TLV file.
 If the compiler reports syntax warnings or errors a [location-list-window] [llw] pops up to show you an overview of compiler messages.
-When you click on a recognized line in the location list window you'll automatically jump to the line in the TLV file where the message was reported.
+When you click on a line in the location list window you'll automatically jump to the line in the TLV file where the message was reported.

-Please note that this feature is still in development (not finished yet) so for now the automatic syntax checking is disabled by default.
-The to-do list in the file `TODO.md` contains more details (refer to the version control repository on GitHub).
+#### Setting it up

+To get the automatic syntax checking working you need to have the `sandpiper` compiler installed on your `$PATH`.
+To set this up you create a symbolic link from a directory in your `$PATH` to the `bin/sandpiper` executable in the TLV compiler distribution (which also contains an `m4` directory next to the `bin` directory).
+In order to use the TLV compiler the *vim-tlv-mode* plug-in needs to use the command line option `-m4inc` with the absolute pathname of the `m4` directory.
+The symbolic link is used by the *vim-tlv-mode* plug-in to find the pathname of the `m4` directory inside the TLV compiler distribution.

+#### Status of this feature

+_Please note that this feature is still in development (not finished yet)._ It is working quite well already for plain TLV files but it needs more work for TLV files that involve significant M4 preprocessing (this breaks the file names and line numbers and I'm not yet sure how to match them up afterwards).

 ## Contact